armanvanr/coffeeshop/README.md

 # Coffeeverse API Documentation
+> *"Coffeeverse, explore the flavor across the multiverse"*

-Coffeeverse is a RESTful API server built with Flask.
+> *Coffeeverse, explore the flavor across the multiverse* Coffeeverse is a RESTful API server built with Flask.
 Coffeeverse was designed as a mini project to complete the backend course held by Makers Institute.

 ## Entity Relationship Diagram (ERD)